 Empowering Students

 Here, students learn the skills, knowledge, and mindsets necessary to leverage the power of computers to solve problems and express themselves.
 Our Next Technologies for Learning plan identifies computer science as a critical component to building creative problem solvers and providing pathways to career and college.
-In the 21st century we need citizens who are not only digitally literate, but able to solve problems and innovate through computer science.
+In the 21st century, we need citizens who are not only digitally literate, but able to solve problems and innovate through computer science.

 Developing Thinkers

-Students learn computational thinking skills through the computer science experiences that help in all subject areas.
+Students learn computational thinking skills through computer science experiences that help in all subject areas.
 Every day our students are learning about problem solving, logic, patterns, breaking things into smaller parts, writing steps and rules, and more.
-These thinking skills help students now with reading, writing, and math and prepare them to be the thinkers, problems solvers, and computer scientists of tomorrow.
+These thinking skills help students now with reading, writing, and math and prepare them to be the thinkers, problem solvers, and computer scientists of tomorrow.

 Engaging Experiences